Engee documentation

 1. Interpret the model description in Promela language (simulation mode models);

-2. Generate from the model description in Promela language and specifications specified by the formula LTL, a C verifier program that allows automatic formal verification of a specification, in particular:
+2. Generate from the description of the model in the Promela language and specifications specified by the formula LTL, verifier program in the C language, which allows performing automatic formal verification of the specification, in particular:

 • Check the invariants specified in the specification;

-• Look for counterexamples if the invariants are not satisfied.
+• Look for counterexamples if the invariants do not hold.

 Formal methods

-For example, when creating a model state machine (in the block Chart), its visual diagram itself cannot be checked automatically.
-Therefore, before launching Spin, the model is transformed into a strictly defined formal description in the Promela language.
+For example, when a model is created state machine (in the block Chart), its visual diagram by itself cannot be checked automatically.
+Therefore, before launching Spin, the model is converted into a strictly defined formal description in the Promela language.

-It is with this formal representation that Spin works: it mathematically analyzes the model, iterates through possible transition sequences, and verifies that the specified properties (LTL formulas) are fulfilled.
+It is with this formal representation that Spin works: it mathematically analyzes the model, iterates through possible sequences of transitions and checks the fulfillment of the specified properties (LTL formulas).

 This approach refers to formal methods - methods based on an accurate mathematical description of the behavior of the system.
 Unlike classical testing, where individual scenarios are tested, formal methods allow you to explore the model completely, without selecting input data and without manually analyzing transitions.

-As a result, the Engee model becomes a mathematically rigorous object: all states, variables, and transitions are recorded as Promela code, and Spin examines the entire state space of this formal model and determines whether the specified properties are fulfilled.
+As a result, the model Engee It becomes a mathematically rigorous object: all states, variables and transitions are fixed in the form of Promela code, and Spin examines the entire state space of this formal model and determines whether the specified properties are fulfilled.

 Formal models

-In Engee, a formal model is created automatically when generating code on Promela.
-This model describes:
+In Engee The formal model is created automatically when generating code on Promela.
+Such a model describes:

 • Available variables (global and local);